nishio/learn_language/README.rst

 - coderunner:
   tool to run codes and check their output

-- sphinxdoc:
+- doc:
   tool to make html files on
   http://nishio.github.com/learn_language/
   from test codes
-  (it should be changed to better name)

 License
 =======

-All small test codes are under these license:
+All test codes for coderunner are under these license:

 - If no arthor are specified, it is public domain.
 - If some arthor are specified, it is CC-BY 2.0.